OrangelineE/OrangelineE/README.md

 <h1>Hi, I'm Evangeline! <br/><a href="https://github.com/OrangelineE">Programmer</a>, <a href="https://www.linkedin.com/in/jing-wang-34520628b/">ECE master student@Duke</a></h1>

+- 🌱 I’m currently working on MIT 6.S081 and gaining new insights on Operating Systems.
 - ⚡ Fun fact: I have won a prize in a singing competition!
+- 🔭 I’m looking to explore new opportunities and challenges in the tech field.
-- 🌱 I’m currently learning Operating Systems and want to know more about it!
-Also learning Korean because I'm a huge fan of KPOP!
+- 🌟 Also learning Korean because I'm a huge fan of KPOP!

 <h2>👩‍💻 Software Development Projects:</h2>